 Although these laws are meant to protect dogs, they don’t account for the outdoor training and activities of working dogs, hunting dogs, and those participating in outdoor sports.
 But, as an owner, you do need to monitor local laws to ensure you are following them or you could risk getting a fine and having your dog taken away.

 Making Your Dog Comfortable Outdoors

 Spending a little time outdoors is a great way for your dog to get some exercise.
 In your pup’s outdoor area, you’ll need to provide some fresh food, water, and appropriate shelter from the cold, heat, wind, and rain.
-Shady shelter is especially important for dogs with very short hair or white hair who can easily get sunburned, recommends Dr. Sara Ochoa, a veterinary consultant for DogLab.com.
+Shady shelter is especially important for dogs with very short hair or white hair who can easily get sunburned, recommends Dr. Sara Ochoa.

 Of course, when your dog is outdoors, try to spend as much time with them as possible.
 “Too much loneliness and they may become bored which could lead to digging, destructive behavior, or escape attempts,” says Mühlenberg.

-Most importantly, never put your dog in outdoor conditions where the health and safety of the pup is at risk.
-And always monitor your pooch for signs of discomfort like panting, shivering, shaking, or extreme fatigue.
+Most importantly, never put your dog in outdoor conditions where the health and safety of the pup could be at risk.
+And always monitor your pooch for signs of discomfort, like panting, shivering, shaking, or extreme fatigue.
 Remember, your pup is part of your family and it’s up to you to ensure your furry friend stays safe both indoors and outdoors.